ash-project/ash/documentation/topics/actions/read-actions.md

 ## Pagination

 Ash provides built-in support for pagination when reading resources and their relationships.
 You can find more information about this in the [pagination guide](/documentation/topics/advanced/pagination.livemd).

+> ### Pagination configuration on default vs custom read actions {: .info}
+>
+> The default read action supports keyset pagination automatically.
+You need to explicitly enable pagination strategies you want to support when defining your own read actions.

 ## What happens when you call Ash.Query.for_read/4